ucalyptus/Spotify-Recommendation-Engine/README.md

 ## Steps for Layman
 ### 1.This is my input data
 ![This is my playlist I feed it to ](Screenshot from 2019-05-11 17-36-52.png)
-### 2.Spotify will inhouse function and extract track details.
+### 2.Spotify has inhouse functions to  extract track details.
 ![After I use Spotify API to fetch tracks and arrange it into a df ](https://developer.spotify.com/assets/WebAPI_intro.png)
 ### 3.This is the extracted dataframe
 ![Dataframe](Screenshot from 2019-05-11 17-26-49.png)
 ### 4.I do Data Analysis and use well known statistical techniques.

-## Voila! ,Spotipy converts this problem into a simple data analytics problem.
+## Voila! ,we convert this into a simple data analytics problem.Thanks to this Python wrapper Spotipy

 ```
 !pip install spotipy